 First, it’s pronounced “Bris-bin”.
-Second, this post will cover the in’s & out’s of a backpacker’s guide Brisbane, Australia- the capital of Queensland.
+Second, this post will cover the in’s & out’s of how to spend a weekend in Brisbane – the capital of Queensland.
 I visited Brisbane twice and have several friends who studied abroad there, so thanks to their help and my personal experience in the city, here is everything you MUST know about Brisbane:

 Lone Pine Koala Sanctuary & Eat Street

 A little further outside of the city you will find Lone Pine Koala Sanctuary and Eat Street Northshore.
 Lone Pine is a great place to visit if you want to hold a koala and Eat Street provides a unique food experience!

 I recommend Eat Street because I went and ate my way through foodie heaven.
 It’s an absolute must for a weekend in Brisbane.
 Here’s what you need to know:

 What: Over 100 “pop-up restaurants” housed in giant, colorful shipping containers.
 All food imaginable from around the world is offered here, including but not limited to: Fresh seafood, Italian pasta station, Asian noodles, dumplings, pizza by the slice, American BBQ, and don’t even get me started on the desserts.
 My friends and I went to a donut shop that serves a donut of your choice with ice cream and tons of toppings.
 I also saw fried Oreos, caramel apples, soft serve, etc. I think you get it… come hungry.

 Where: Eat Street Northshore located at 221D Macarthur Avenue, Hamilton, QLD 4007.

 When: Every weekend of the year – Open 4-10 pm on Fridays and Saturdays and 12-8 pm on Sundays.